Inheritance Act Claims

 Yes.
 The claim must be started within six months from the date probate was granted.
 In some circumstances, the court may grant an extension to this time limit.

-The following people can make a claim under the Inheritance Act:
+Who can claim under the Inheritance Act?